cdkulat/resume/resume.md

 October 2017 - Present

-    -   Manage teams of 20+ people through rush hours to deliver upwards of $20000 in daily sales
     -   Train, guide, and set an example for multiple new team members
     -   Perform opening and closing procedures as well as keep track of key performance indicators such as labor and food costs
     -   Assist in updating training regimen and operational techniques facilitating a 50% increase in daily sales over 3 years